olitheolix/square/README.md

 ```

 # Quickstart
-Run `square config` to create a `.square.yaml` and open it in an editor.
+Run `square init` to create a `.square.yaml` and open it in an editor.
 It
 comes with sensible defaults but you probably want to double check the values
 for `kubeconfig` and `kubecontext` near the top of the file.
 You can also tweak
 the `selectors.kinds`, `selectors.labels` and `selectors.namespaces` to target